Contused/UnityVolumeRendering/README.md

 To import a DICOM dataset, click "Volume Rendering" and "Load DICOM" and select the folder containing your DICOM files.
 The dataset must be of 3D nature, and contain several files - each being a slice along the Z axis.

+**NifTI (UNDER CONSTRUCTION):**

+This fork is meant for prototyping only.
+Please do not use the importer for regular work.

+To import a Nifti dataset, click "HoloDVR" and "Nifti Dataset Importer".
+* Click "Select File" to choose a Nifti-File
+* Click "Load Nifti Data" to import the texture data from the Nifti-File.
+After successfully loading the data, width, height and depth should be displayed.
+* Choosing a shader, creating a game object and attach to game object are optional and should not be used for now!
+* Click "Create 3D Texture" to finish the import.
+The created texture will be located under Ressources => VolumeTextures
+* To display the texture, create a GameObject with the "DirectVolumeRenderingMaterial" located under Materials.
+  Select the created texture for "Data Texture".
+* Truncating the Volume Texture is still work in progress

+####Nifti Import Limitations
+* The Import is currently limited to properly load one datatype (512).
+Other datatypes will cause the texture to be messed up.
+* The file size of the texture data maybe wasteful as scalar values are mapped to rgb color data.

 **2. Moving the model**

 You can move the model like any other GameObject.
 Simply select it in the scene view or scene hierarchy, and move/rotate it like normal.